Classic from Bad Laasphe

 5. day Weilburg - Limburg 40 km

-After 12 km the Rhine valley opens up in front of your eyes.
-Here you enjoy the highlight of your journey with a trip via Boppart and St. Goar to the legendary Loreley.
-By ship you go back to Braubach or Koblenz
+After 12 km the Rhine valley opens before your eyes.
+Here you can crown your bike tour with a detour (+ 29 km) via Boppard and St. Goar to the Loreley.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.